 - Strong attention to detail; ability to work on multiple tasks and meet deadlines;

 - Excellent PC skills with demonstrated experience using Microsoft Office Package (MS Word, Excel, Power Point, Access, Outlook); internet;

 - Strong written and verbal skills required.

-- Verbal and written fluency in language in addition to English desired; Spanish preferred.
+- Verbal and written fluency in Spanish required.

 Reports to: Director of Programs

-Employment Type: Full time, or Part-time.
+Employment Type: Part-time.
 Due to the pandemic, much of the initial work will be done remotely, but eventually the consultant will be expected to travel to sites around Nassau and Queens Counties as needed, as well as to organizational headquarters in Roslyn, NY.

 Start Date: Immediate Salary: Commensurate with experience and degree